Magofna68/Portfolio-Landing-Page/README.md

 ## Setup/Installation Requirements:

-* Click on link provided below
+* Click on link provided [here](https://github.com/Magofna68/Portfolio-Landing-Page.git) to access GitHub Repository
-* Open in browser
+* Link should open in browser

 _{If link is broken, go to github.com/Magofna68/Portfolio-Landing-Page to view repository and access content}_